-The law in France is different to the UK and you need to become familiar with it and the speed limits.
+France's law is different from the UK, and you need to become familiar with it and the speed limits.

-There’s also something that may come as a surprise: you now have to carry disposable breathaliser kits.
+There's also something that may come as a surprise: you now have to carry disposable breathalyser kits.

 These aren't that expensive.
 You can find out about driving in Europe, speed limits, and things you might need here.